Ante Establishment

 “But he’s autistic!”
 Laverne protested.

 “So what?
-Autistic people are allowed to express opinions,” I reminded her.
+Autistic people are entitled to their opinions,” I reminded her.

 “Don’t ever go into teaching.”